PRodriguez19/Intro-to-shell/lessons/02_week2_mmg232_wildcards_shortcuts.md

 ***

 ## Homework Assignment #3 (40 points)
-For this "short" assignment you will have 48 hours to submit via Blackboard. **Late assignments will not be accepted.**
+For this "short" assignment you will have 48 hours to submit via Blackboard (by 10:05am on Thursday, January 26th). **Late assignments will not be accepted.**

 ### Directions for Students:
 Open a new Microsoft Word Document and submit answers to questions 1-3.
 The first four lines of your document should contain the following: